picodata/picodata/CONTRIBUTING.md

 - libstc++-static

 #### Prerequisites for CentOS 8
 Use the following commands to install the required build prerequisites.
-Note that you'll need recent Rust and Cargo versions installed using the recommended way from [rustup.rs](rustup.rs){:target="_blank"}:
+Note that you'll need recent Rust and Cargo versions installed using the recommended way from [rustup.rs](rustup.rs):
 ```bash
 sudo dnf config-manager --set-enabled powertools
 sudo dnf in -y gcc gcc-c++ make cmake git patch libstdc++-static